All insights

 Spreadsheets are not a system.
 They are a document.
 The difference matters.

 A document requires a human to update it.
 A system updates when something happens.
-When your sponsorship portfolio spans 15 to 40 big partners, each with a unique contract, different renewal dates, and different entitlements a document breaks within a season.
+When your sponsorship portfolio spans 15 to 40 partners, each with a unique contract, different renewal dates, and different entitlements, a document breaks within a season.

 What You Actually Need to Track